rtkaratekid/sick-code-examples/c/modern_c/README.md

 2.10) Domain iterations should be coded with a for statement.
 2.11) The loop variable should be defined in the initial part of a "for".

+3.1) The value 0 represents logical false.
+3.2) Any value different from 0 represents logical true.
+3.4) All scalars have a truth value.